-This information applies to 90 to 95% of patients after Total Hip Arthroplasty.
+This information applies to 90 to 95% of patients after Total Knee Arthroplasty.

 Day of surgery:

 You will be up on your feet the same day of surgery and walking with the help of hospital staff (or the next day, if your surgery is late in the day.)
-Your hip may be swollen and warm.
+Your knee will likely be swollen and warm.
 You will use ice and keep the leg elevated to help with the swelling.
-It is normal to have some swelling and warmth in the hip for up to eight months.
+It is normal to have some swelling and warmth in the knee for up to eight months.
 It should, however, decrease gradually over time.

 Days one to three:

 The hospital physical therapists will help you work on your range of motion, strength and walking with the help of a walker.
 Working on range of motion (bending and straightening) is very important right after surgery.
 If you do not work on it, you may risk the quality of your outcome.
 Sometimes it is difficult to work on these exercises, but the more effort you put in, the better the results.
 Your range of motion should progress as follows: